Sairanyx/journey-to-ai-robotics/02_AI_and_DataEngineering/Databases/Practical_BD_Project/README.md

 - Brainstorming database ideas
 - Understanding robotics and database concepts
 - Structuring content and improving clarity
-- For this README.md file, restructing sentences, adding more information and creating the overall structure of the document
+- For this README.md file, restructing sentences, adding more information and creating the overall structure of the document with some artistic flair

 **No AI was used to automatically generate the documentation or SQL code.
 All final content was written by me.**
 **However, AI was used for the generation of the structure of this document**